Russian strike on base brings Ukraine war close to NATO's border

 Britain called the attack as a "significant escalation," and U.S. Secretary of State Antony Blinken responded with a post on Twitter saying "the brutality must stop."

-Regional governor Maksym Kozytskyy said Russian planes fired around 30 rockets at the Yavoriv facility and that some were intercepted.
-At least 35 people were killed and 134 wounded, he said.
+Regional governor Maksym Kozytskyy said Russian planes fired around 30 rockets at the Yavoriv facility.

 Russian defence ministry spokesperson Igor Konashenkov said Russia had used high-precision, long-range weapons to strike Yavoriv and a separate facility in the village of Starichi.